-Let’s start with a poll by Men’s Health.
-It showed that 49 percent of women are fine with ungroomed hair.
+Let's start with a poll by Men's Health.
+It showed that 49 percent of women are OK with ungroomed hair.
 By that same token, 30 percent love trimmed legs, and about 10 percent say that guys absolutely must shave their legs.
-On the surface, that looks like a strong reason to leave things alone, but only about 10 percent of women say they won’t date a guy with trimmer legs (the number is higher for shaving).
+On the surface, that looks like a strong reason to leave things alone, but only about 10 percent of women say they won't date a guy with trimmer legs (the number is higher for shaving).
 If you want to play the odds, then some grooming is your best bet.

 It all makes sense when you think about the whole picture.
-Bodybuilders shave their entire bodies for a clear reason — it helps the muscles pop.
-So, if you’ve taken the time and put in the work on leg day, you have the stuff to show off.
+Bodybuilders shave their entire bodies for an apparent reason — it helps the muscles pop.
+So, if you've taken the time and put in the work on leg day, you have the stuff to show off.
 A little easy grooming is the best way to do that.
-It’ll make your legs sexier, and that’s a good thing for everybody.
+It'll make your legs sexier, and that's a good thing for everybody.

 The first time a guy grooms below the waist, his whole life changes.
 It turns out that pubic hair is a total nuisance and a constant source of discomfort.
-Leg hair is less extreme, but it still holds true.
-While you’re in summer mode — sandals and shorts everywhere — you might forget about how much you hate your leg hair.
-But, once you’re in socks all day every day, you get that awful reminder.
-Socks tangle leg hairs (ok, not for everyone, but some of you are nodding vigorously), and it’s miserable.
-It turns out that there’s a simple solution.
-If the hairs are shorter, they can’t tangle and the discomfort goes away.
-You don’t even have to shave.
+Leg hair is less extreme, but it still holds.
+While you're in summer mode — sandals and shorts everywhere — you might forget about how much you hate your leg hair.
+But, once you're in socks all day, every day, you get that awful reminder.
+Socks tangle leg hairs (ok, not for everyone, but some of you are nodding vigorously), and it's miserable.
+It turns out that there's a simple solution.
+If the hairs are shorter, they can't tangle, and the discomfort goes away.
+You don't even have to shave.
 They just have to be short enough to stop curling over.
-That’s it.
+That's it.

-Grooming your leg hair can put a new spring in your step, especially if you’re having to wear socks all the time.
+Grooming your leg hair can put a new spring in your step, especially if you have to wear socks all the time.

 Things to Consider Before You Groom